morris/cps1/README.md

 ## 6. Status and Contributing

-This is an early draft of a proposal that is hoped to help the community.
+This is a draft of an open standard that is hoped to help the community.
 Please feel free to contribute by creating issues or pull requests, or by sending any feedback or ideas.

-Contributors so far:
+Contributors:

 - [Morris Brodersen](mailto:mb@morrisbrodersen.de)